- Information held about you

 - Who we will share your information with

 We are required by law to provide copies of the Full Register which is published once a year and is updated every month to certain organisation and individuals.
 They may use it for their own reasons which are different to ours but they still have to look after the data contained in the register in the same way we do.
 It is a crime for anyone who has a copy of the Full Register to pass information from this register on to others, if they do not have a lawful reason to see it.
 The organisations and individuals have restriction notices set out in law on what they can and cannot use the Full Register data for.
+View a list of these organisations and individuals.

 In accordance with law, the Full Register has to be made available for public inspection and we do this by making it available to inspect at the Electoral Services Office, Town Hall, Hereford: